KumquatPye2/AlphaTanks/ASI_ARCH_GAP_ANALYSIS_AND_IMPROVEMENT_PLAN.md

 ## Implementation Roadmap (phased)
 Each task lists target files, concrete edits, and acceptance criteria.
 Preserve public APIs unless a change is explicit here.

+Note on single-simulation constraint: All evaluations must be serialized.
+“Batch” refers to selection/pruning policy, not concurrent battles.
+Implement an evaluation queue and a process-wide lock so only one battle runs at a time.

 ### Phase 1 — Security + Config Baseline
 1) Remove hard-coded API key and support secure configuration
 - Files: `config.js`, `deepseek-client.js`.